Haig Papazian: Mashrou' Leila

 Alongside Mashrou Leila, Papazian taught a graduate workshop at the Hagop Kevorkian Institute for Near Eastern Studies at NYU as part of Mashrou' Leila. and also collaborated with notable artists like Roisin Murphy, Joe Goddard, Brian Eno, and Yo Yo Ma.

-In 2019, Prior to the pandemic, Papazian performed at the Metropolitan Museum of Art as part of British artist Oliver Beer's Vessel Orchestra Exhibition alongside several notable artists including, Nico Muhly.
+In 2019, prior to the pandemic, Papazian performed at the Metropolitan Museum of Art as part of British artist Oliver Beer's Vessel Orchestra Exhibition alongside several notable artists including, Nico Muhly.

-Visual Arts
+Visual arts

-Haig has participated in Home Workspace program 2011-2012, the inaugural edition of the independent art study program by Ashkal Alwan, led by resident professor Emily Jacir, and guest artist lecturers including Alfredo jar, Franco (bifo) Berardi, hito steyerl, Hassan khan, among others.
+Papazian has participated in Home Workspace program 2011-2012, the inaugural edition of the independent art study program by Ashkal Alwan, led by resident professor Emily Jacir, and guest artist lecturers including Alfredo jar, Franco (bifo) Berardi, hito steyerl, Hassan khan, among others.
 His visual work explores narratives of undocumented histories and reclaimed futures.
-Haig Papazian’s installation of videos and drawings, Heroes of a Transitional Time, departs from historical depictions of the archetypal male, hero and martyr within Lebanon’s Armenian community, identifying ruptures through which to understand the flawed logic of hero-making.
+Papazian’s installation of videos and drawings, Heroes of a Transitional Time, departs from historical depictions of the archetypal male, hero and martyr within Lebanon’s Armenian community, identifying ruptures through which to understand the flawed logic of hero-making.
 These flaws are embodied by the outdated, aestheticized and Sisyphean qualities of the renditions of heroism performed by Papazian’s actors.
 Papazian’s art has been presented in Beirut, Bonn, London, Trondheim and New York.

-New Works
+Other notable works

-In 2020, Haig was selected as SHIM:NYC 2021 resident - a program created by Artistic Freedom Initiative, Tamizdat, and Westbeth Artist Housing in NYC in partnership with New York Voices Commission from Joe’s Pub at the public theatre.
-Haig is working on a new solo project, Space Time Tuning Machine.
+In 2020, Papazian was selected as SHIM:NYC 2021 resident - a program created by Artistic Freedom Initiative, Tamizdat, and Westbeth Artist Housing in NYC in partnership with New York Voices Commission from Joe’s Pub at the public theatre.
+Papazian is working on a new solo project, Space Time Tuning Machine.
 The first phase will premiere in May 2021 with a performance at Greenwich House Music School’s Uncharted music series, presented in conjunction with Joe’s Pub.